GAVLab/fhwa2_viz/README.md

 1. Hook up all equipment:

-	-Novatel requires COM port on G computer (recommend 5), power, and GPS antenna to be plugged in
+	-Novatel requires COM port on G computer (recommend 5), power, and GPS antenna to be plugged in.

-	-Ethernet switch between G computer and viz computer
+	-Ethernet switch between G computer and viz computer.

-2. On the G computer, open a terminal and determine the local static IP address and subnet mask with
+2. On the G computer, open a terminal and determine the local static IP address and subnet mask.

 		ipconfig/all

-4. Ensure the wired connection is enabled on the viz computer.
+3. Ensure the wired connection is enabled on the viz computer.

 		sudo ifconfig eth0 up

-3. Set a temporary static IP on the viz computer.
+4. Set a temporary static IP on the viz computer.
 It is recommended to pick one that is very close to the G computer's.
 Use the same subnet mask.

 		sudo ifconfig eth0 169.254.142.190 netmask 255.255.255.0

-5. Ping each computer from the other to ensure proper connection
+5. Ping each computer from the other to ensure proper connection.

+6. On the G computer's terminal, navigate to the C:\MOOS\MOOSBin folder and run the proper mission file.

+		pAntler ./Missions/robert_novatel.moos

+7. check the live.launch file and any YAML configuration files in the cfg/ folder which are specified therein.
+Each sensor will need to have a liveBridge.py instance and assosciated YAML configuration file.

+8. Launch the live bridge.

+		roslaunch /home/gavlab/devel/fhwa2_ws/fhwa2_viz/fhwa2_MOOS_to_ROS/launch/live.launch